 How BERT works, an illustrated example

 BERT’s big advantage is its ability to leverage context to help utilise semantic groupings of keywords.
-Even if a keyword isn’t present in the search query, BERT’s understanding of context may still utilise it to bring a higher quality and more relevant answer to the SERP.
+Even if a keyword isn’t present in the search query, BERT’s understanding of context may still utilise it to bring higher quality and more relevant answers to the SERP.

 Writing for SEO roundtable, expert Barry Scwartz uses a common problem people have with new TVs as an illustrative example of how BERT works.

 Much to the chagrin of many filmmakers, a lot of newer TVs have a mode colloquially known as the “soap opera effect”.
-This more adds extra frames to make movement on screen look more fluid but in reality the effect makes even big budget blockbusters look cheap and uncanny, much like a soap opera.
+This adds extra frames to make movement on-screen look more fluid but in reality, the effect makes even big-budget blockbusters look cheap and uncanny, much like a soap opera.